awslabs/serverless-rules/docs/cfn-lint.md

 If you want to run `cfn-lint` with other frameworks, see how you can generate CloudFormation templates in the [Other frameworks](#other-frameworks) section of this documentation.

+## Existing stacks

+If you want to check if a stack already deployed to AWS matches the recommended practices from Serverless Rules, you can download the CloudFormation template and run `cfn-lint` locally.

+=== "Existing stack"

+    ```bash
+    STACK_NAME="your-cloudformation-stack-name"

+    # Retrieve the template from AWS CloudFormation
+    aws cloudformation get-template \
+        --stack-name $STACK_NAME \
+        --query 'TemplateBody' > template.json

+    # Run cfn-lint
+    cfn-lint template.json -a cfn_lint_serverless.rules
+    ```

 ## IDE integration

 ### Visual Studio Code